If you’re looking to build websites or mobile apps, you need to look no further than React.js (sometimes known as Reactjs or simply React).

 Companies that outsourced ReactJS development

-To reaffirm how important Reach.js can be for startups and other more established businesses, let’s take a look at some success stories of its use.
+To reaffirm how important React.js can be for startups and other more established businesses, let’s take a look at some success stories of its use.

 These three case studies are all from React projects that Selleo has carried out.
 You’ll be able to see just how great the final product of each of them looked, and understand how pleased the client was with the overall process and the final product.

-- ECIT: short for ‘economics and IT’ this company approached us with the challenge of creating a mobile application that would help to verify business entities required by law.
+- ECIT: short for ‘economics and IT’ this company approached us with the challenge of creating regulatory compliance management software that would help to verify business entities required by law.
 The result was a visually pleasing app that users could find super easy.

 - Defined Learning: Selleo put together this amazing online learning platform on behalf of Defined Learning.
 It had to be accessible and motivating, and the end product looked fantastic.